smakela13/e-commerce-back-end/README.md

 ## Usage

-Navigate to [part one of the video](https://youtu.be/-rA9ZzXnZlA) to view a walkthrough on how the application works.

-Continue to [video two](https://youtu.be/br0TkcyK5vE) for the rest of the walkthrough.

 * Get current categories, including a category by ID.
 * Create a category, then update and delete it.
 * Get all current products, then a single product.